LEARN HOW TO BE A MORE ENGAGED, EDUCATED AND EFFECTIVE ENVIRONMENTAL ADVOCATE!

 Participants will receive comprehensive advocacy training from environmental experts, and will come away with an in-depth knowledge of our region’s cornerstone ecosystems: The Everglades, Pine Rocklands and Tropical Hardwood Hammocks and Biscayne Bay.
 The end goal is to empower participants to activate their “Tropical Audubon Ambassador” education on behalf of South Florida’s wild places and the indigenous wildlife who inhabit them.

-• Gain knowledge and skills to participate more fully in public discourse and advocacy campaigns.
-Learn about Miami-Dade County’s government structure, as well as state and national institutions, and the roles, rights and responsibilities of community members.
+Gain knowledge and skills to participate more fully in public discourse and advocacy campaigns.
+Learn about Miami-Dade County’s government structure, as well as state and federal institutions, and the roles, rights and responsibilities of community members.
+Learn how to engage with elected officials via a letter writing and public comment workshop.

-• Learn how an environmental advocacy campaign works in this introduction to campaign strategy.
-How to develop a strategy for change, how to involve your community, supporters and detractors, and the power of your personal story are among the topics to be covered.
+Learn how an environmental advocacy campaign works in this introduction to campaign strategy.
+How to develop a strategy for change, how to involve your community, supporters and detractors, and the power of one’s personal story are among the topics to be covered.
 Meet and learn from current campaign strategists from various local organizations and coalitions.
+Practice strategies for campaign design, and frame a campaign on an issue of personal importance during the workshop.

 WHO CAN JOIN the Tropical Audubon Ambassador Program?